Texas Tech women’s golf to compete in sixth NCAA Regional in last seven seasons May 5-7.

 2012-13 Women's Golf Headshots

-In only four seasons as the head women's golf coach at Texas Tech, JoJo Robertson has turned the Lady Raiders into one of the top teams in the country and a consistent NCAA Tournament participant.
+In only five seasons as the head women's golf coach at Texas Tech, JoJo Robertson has turned the Lady Raiders into one of the top teams in the country and a consistent NCAA Tournament participant.

-And it only makes sense that her first team as a head coach would get to the NCAA Tournament all four years, considering Robertson has made it to the NCAA Tournament every season as a player, assistant coach and head coach since her playing days at Oklahoma State.
+And it only makes sense that her first team as a head coach would get to the NCAA Tournament in each of her first four years, considering Robertson has made it to the NCAA Tournament every season as a player, assistant coach and head coach since her playing days at Oklahoma State.

-Since being named the fourth head coach in school history on June 25, 2009, Robertson and the Lady Raiders have advanced to a NCAA Regional in each of the past four seasons and have twice come close to moving on to the NCAA Championships for only the second time in program history.
+Since being named the fourth head coach in school history on June 25, 2009, Robertson and the Lady Raiders have advanced to a NCAA Regional in four of the past five seasons as a team and have twice come close to moving on to the NCAA Championships for only the second time in program history.

 The Lady Raiders have finished ninth at a regional twice during Robertson's tenure, beginning in 2010 at the NCAA East Regional and then again in 2012 at the West Regional held in Colorado.
 Texas Tech then recorded its highest regional finish ever in 2015 when the Lady Raiders finished in a tie for fifth place at the San Antonio Regional.

 The impressive part of Robertson's success has been that she has succeeded playing with mainly a young roster.
 During her first three seasons, Robertson has had only two seniors - Rosalyn Kim in 2010 and Alex Gibson in 2011.

 Possibly her best season to date came in 2011-12 when the Lady Raiders boasted not a senior on the roster but managed to win tournament titles at both the Texas State Challenge and Mountain View Collegiate.
 It marked only the fourth time in school history and first time since the 1995-96 campaign where Texas Tech won multiple tournaments in a season.